Characterizing photon number statistics using conjugate optical homodyne detection: Summary

 Classically, the intensity of a single-mode light pulse can be determined by measuring two conjugate quadratures simultaneously.
 Quantum mechanically, the above measurement process is intrinsically noisy.
 In this paper, we develop theoretical tools to reconstruct photon number statistics of a single-mode quantum state by performing conjugate homodyne detection.
 Comparing with previous studies based on single homodyne detection, no LO phase randomization is required in our scheme.
-This simplifies its implementation.
-We further apply the above theoretical results to determine the photon number statistic of a weak coherent state and a thermal state.
+We also show how to determine an upper bound of incoming photon number based on a single-shot measurement.
+Such a technology could be useful in CV-QKD to prevent bright pulse attack or validate crucial assumptions in security proofs.

 We acknowledge helpful comments from Ryan S. Bennink, Warren Grice, Charles C. W. Lim and Nicholas A. Peters.
-This work was performed at Oak Ridge National Laboratory (ORNL), operated by UT-Battelle for the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+This manuscript has been authored by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
+The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
+The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).
 The authors acknowledge support from ORNL laboratory directed research and development program.